iPad Pro 12.9in (2015) full review

 Gaming devs love to push the fastest available processors to the edge, and games that harness the Pro's graphical power should be along before long.
 And creative users historically tend to favour more powerful machines - the Mac Pro's main audience is among video editors and other creative-industry workers.
 But we can't help feel that business users, who in other parts of the launch presentation appeared to be one of the main target markets, may feel that the Pro is overqualified - and consequently overpriced - for the primarily simple tasks they need it for.

 All of this will become clearer in coming months, however.
-Powerful applications of iOS 9's split-screen capabilities, for example, may demonstrate the value of the A9X in a business setting.
+Powerful applications of iOS 9's (and iOS 10) split-screen capabilities, for example, may demonstrate the value of the A9X in a business setting.

 As you would expect based on the device's specs and Apple's marketing claims, the iPad Pro performed extremely well in our speed benchmarks, whether those evaluating general processing power or focused on graphics.
 It beat every other iPad by a large margin.